-Weight Loss and Acid Reflux: How Shedding Pounds Can Help
+Weight Loss and Acid Reflux: What the Research Actually Says

 The burning in the chest often blamed on spicy food may actually have more to do with the number on the scale than what is on the plate.